Leg cramps occur in most cases at night, and cause feelings of tightness and pain. In some cases, they can prevent or disrupt sleep.

 What are the side effects?

 Several side effects have been associated with Quinine, including headache, abdominal pain and hot flushes.
-A detailed account of these can be located on the product page.
+A detailed account of these can be located the patient information leaflets supplied.

 Can I take them with other medications?